xeokit/xeokit-integration-examples/apps/vue/README.md

 # xeokit-integration-examples - Vue example

-This package serves as a comprehensive demonstration of integrating Xeokit, a powerful WebGL-based 3D visualization engine, with Building Information Modeling (BIM) data within an Vue environment
+This package serves as a comprehensive demonstration of integrating Xeokit, a powerful WebGL-based 3D visualization engine, with Building Information Modeling (BIM) data within an Vue environment.

 ## Prerequisites